Photo Courtesy of Kodak

 hundreds of years ago; it is possible that vegetation has adapted

-to changed levels.
+to these changed levels.

 However, some scientists have used data from over 100 years